scaleoutsystems/fedn/docs/apiclient.rst

 List data
 ---------

-Other than starting training sessions, the APIClient can be used to get data from the network, such as sessions, models etc. All entities are represented and the all work in a similar fashion.
+Other than starting training sessions, the APIClient can be used to get data from the network, such as sessions, models etc. All entities are represented and they all work in a similar fashion.

 * get_*() - (plural) list all entities of a specific type
 * get_*(id=<id-of-entity>) - get a specific entity